Encarta: World Atlas

 The dynamic maps were generated with the same engine that powered Microsoft MapPoint software.
 The map was a virtual globe that one could freely rotate and magnify to any location down to major streets for big cities.
 The globe had multiple surfaces displaying political boundaries, physical landmarks, historical maps and statistical information.
-One could selectively display statistical values on the globe surface or in a tabular form, different sized cities, various geological or man-made features and reference lines in a map.
+One could selectively display statistical values on the globe surface or in a tabular form, different sized cities, various geological or human-made features and reference lines in a map.

 The maps contained hyperlinks to related articles ("Map Trek") and also supported a "Dynamic Sensor" that provides the latitude, longitude, place name, population and local time for any point on the globe.
 Encarta also generated a visible-light moon atlas with names of major craters and hyperlinks.
 However, it did not include a planetarium, but instead had a small interactive constellation-only map.

 In addition to database generated maps, many other illustrative maps in Encarta ("Historical Maps") were drawn by artists.
 Some more advanced maps were interactive: for example, the large African map for Africana could display information such as political boundaries or the distribution of African flora.